-The Department of Counselor Education offers four programs leading to the Master of Arts in Clinical Mental Health Counseling; Family Counseling; Rehabilitation Counseling; and School Counseling.
+The Department of Counselor Education offers four programs leading to the Master of Arts in Clinical Mental Health Counseling, Couple and Family Counseling, Rehabilitation Counseling, and School Counseling.
 Specific programmatic information is available throughout our website.

 The Counselor Education programs at Northeastern Illinois University have a reputation for training excellent professional counselors.
 We hope the following information will be helpful as you consider applying to one of our programs.

-Northeastern Illinois University and the Department of Counselor Education are accredited by the National Council for Accreditation of Teacher Education (NCATE), the Illinois State Board of Education (ISBE), and the North Central Association for Colleges and Secondary Schools (NCACSS).
+Northeastern Illinois University and the Department of Counselor Education are accredited by the Council for Accreditation of Educator Preparation (CAEP), the Illinois State Board of Education (ISBE), and the North Central Association for Colleges and Secondary Schools (NCACSS).
 The four programs are also nationally accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 Number of program graduates from past year